Contact Number

 Big Basin Access

 Public access to Big Basin has been severely impacted by the 2020 CZU Lightning Complex Fire and ongoing fire recovery work, but the park is now open for limited day-use access.
 Reservations for parking are not required, but are encouraged due to the limited amount of first-come, first-served parking available.
 Reserve a parking space.
 The parking fee is $6 per vehicle plus a $2 reservation fee or $10 per vehicle without a reservation.

-No reservations or fees are required for visitors arriving by foot, bike, or bus.
-Read the FAQs for more information on the reservation system and visiting Big Basin.
+No fees or reservations are required for visitors arriving by foot, bike, or bus.
 No fees or reservations required for visiting Rancho del Oso, the coastal subunit portion of Big Basin.

 Currently Open Roads and Trails: